ufechner7/KiteViewer/README.md

 main()
 ```

-Use the right mouse butto to zoom and the left mouse button to pan
+Use the right mouse button to zoom and the left mouse button to pan
 the 3D view.

 ## Fixing OpenGL problems